 John Muir Elementary School provides unique opportunities for its students.
-We extend an open invitation to our parents, guardians and other family members to attend any special event at our school.
+We extend an open invitation to our parents, guardians, and other family members to attend any special event at our school.
 Events will be publicized in newsletters, invitations, teacher letters, and flyers.
-School-wide programs include:
+School-wide programs will vary from year to year, but may include: